BookBrunch: Present day

 In addition to the joint editors, Lucy Nathan and Julie Vuong provide editorial support and interviews, and there is a roster of regular contributors, including Roger Tagholm (a round-up of international book industry news), Alastair Horne (academic and STM news), and Nicolette Jones (children's news).
-Jo Henry, formerly managing director of Book Marketing Limited (BML) and Publishing News and Research Director at Nielsen BookScan, has been Managing Director since April 2018, and David Roche, previously of HarperCollins, Waterstones and Borders UK, is non-executive Chair.
+Jo Henry, formerly managing director of Book Marketing Limited (BML) and Publishing News and Research Director at Nielsen BookScan, has been Managing Director since April 2018, and David Roche, previously of HarperCollins, Waterstones and Borders, is non-executive Chair.

 BookBrunch's daily morning news email covers developments across publishers and booksellers, including acquisition deals by publishers, company results, job changes, literary awards, festivals, plus columnists and profiles of industry personnel.
 BookBrunch has a media partnership with the London Book Fair (LBF) to support LBF's Trailblazer Awards, created to celebrate the next generation of the UK publishing industry.

 In November 2018 BookBrunch, in partnership with the London Book Fair and Nielsen BookScan, launched the Selfies book awards, a prize for the best self-published author in the UK sponsored by IngramSpark, a division of the Ingram Content Group.
 For 2021 there are three categories of books being judged, adult fiction, children's books and autobiography/memoir.